Daland Rural District

 Daland Rural District (دهستان دلند) is in the Central District of Ramian County, Golestan province, Iran.
 Its capital is the village of Turan-e Fars.
-The previous capital of the rural district was the village of Daland, now a city.
+The previous capital of the rural district was the city of Daland.

 Demographics

 Population

 At the time of the 2006 National Census, the rural district's population was 25,106 in 5,858 households.
 There were 25,660 inhabitants in 6,972 households at the following census of 2011.
 The 2016 census measured the population of the rural district as 20,754 in 6,188 households.
 The most populous of its 26 villages was Zeynababad, with 3,868 people.